sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 ### 4.3.11 Support for Tunnel Statistics

 With the L2 and L3 support over VXLAN it is useful to support tunnel statistics.
+The support for Tunnel statistics shall follow the existing counter architecture.
+The calculation of tunnel counter rates shall be as described in the Reference section.

 #### 4.3.11.1 Counters supported.